jrbynum/AtlasUpdater/README.md

 - SteamUpdateScript

 	Path to the SteamCMD update script for this server.
 If you are not currently using an update script, an example can be found in the resources folder.
-	Note: This script must end with the quit command, or ARKUpdater will hang waiting for SteamCMD to exit.
+	Note: This script must end with the quit command, or AtlasUpdater will hang waiting for SteamCMD to exit.
 Check the example script for a list of suggested commands.

 - BackupDirectory